dbushale-spec/IT-Home-Lab/Project-01-Action-Directory-Lab/README.md

 ### What I Learned
 I learned that Security Groups are used to simplify permission management in Active Directory.
 Instead of assigning permissions to individual users, administrators can assign permissions to groups, making access control easier to manage and maintain.

+## Step 10 - Reset User Passwords
+### What I Did
+Reset passwords for user accounts in the Finance, HR, and IT Organizational Units using Active Directory Users and Computers.
+Verified that each password reset was completed successfully for the selected user accounts.
+### What I Learned
+I learned how to reset user passwords in Active Directory and manage user credentials within a domain environment.
+This task demonstrated how administrators can assist users who forget their passwords while maintaining account security and ensuring continued access to network resources.

 ---